threatworx/twigs/README.rst

 twigs.py - A python script to discover various types of assets (cloud-based, Linux hosts, containers, open source and more).

+Note - it is recommended to use virtual environments to create isolated Python environments and reduce dependency conflicts.

 $ python twigs.py --help
 usage: twigs.py [-h] --handle HANDLE --token TOKEN [--instance INSTANCE]
                    {aws,opensource,host,docker} ...